ASC 2022 Logo no tagline 300

 Before writing any items, you need to define very specifically what will be on the test.
 If the test is in credentialing or pre-employment, psychometricians typically run a job analysis study to form a quantitative, scientific basis for the test blueprints.
 A job analysis is necessary for a certification program to get accredited.
 In Education, the test coverage is often defined by the curriculum.

-How do we ensure the items are good quality?
+How do we ensure the questions are good quality?
 (Item Writing)

 There is a corpus of scientific literature on how to develop test items that accurately measure whatever you are trying to measure.
+A great overview is the book by Haladyna.
 This is not just limited to multiple-choice items, although that approach remains popular.
 Psychometricians leverage their knowledge of best practices to guide the item authoring and review process in a way that the result is highly defensible test content.
 Professional item banking software provides the most efficient way to develop high-quality content and publish multiple test forms, as well as store important historical information like item statistics.

 How do we set a defensible cutscore?
 (Standard Setting)